Lepidurus

 Lepidurus is a genus of small crustaceans in the order Notostraca (tadpole shrimp).
 It is the larger of the two extant genera of the tadpole shrimps, the other being Triops.
 They are commonly found in vernal pools and survive dry periods with the help of long lasting resting eggs.

+Species

 Adult freshwater crustacean of the genus Lepidurus.

 The genus contains the following species: